intel-analytics/ipex-llm/docs/readthedocs/source/doc/Nano/Overview/pytorch_inference.md

 trainer.predict(ov_q_model, dataloader)
 ```

-### Quantization with Accuracy Control
+#### Quantization with Accuracy Control
 A set of arguments that helps to tune the results for both INC and POT quantization:

-- `calib_dataloader`: A calibration dataloader is required for static post-training quantization.
+- `calib_data`: A calibration dataloader is required for static post-training quantization.
 And for POT, it's also used for evaluation
 - `metric`: A metric of `torchmetric` to run evaluation and compare with baseline

 - `accuracy_criterion`: A dictionary to specify the acceptable accuracy drop, e.g. `{'relative': 0.01, 'higher_is_better': True}`